 - ¼ cup maple syrup

-- Line a standard 9x9" baking dish with parchment paper.
-Set aside.
+- Line a standard 9”x9" baking dish with parchment paper and set aside.

 - Transfer mix to the lined baking dish and freeze for 20 minutes.
 Slice into 16 squares.
 Let thaw a bit and serve right away; alternatively, store in the freezer for up to 1 month.

 * Last fresh for 1 month